FIFA Urged to Increase Human Rights Scrutiny in Saudi Arabia's World Cup Bid

 The group met in Zurich to push FIFA president Gianni Infantino to learn from the 2022 World Cup in Qatar, which was awarded without adequate consideration for legal safeguards and reputational risks.
 British lawyer Rodney Dixon emphasized that there is no excuse now for FIFA to avoid enforcing stronger conditions on the Saudi bid, stating, “If it means that they therefore have to come to a different kind of agreement in December, that is what they should do.”

-Saudi Arabia is the only candidate for the 2034 World Cup, with the decision expected on Dec.
+Saudi Arabia is the only candidate for the 2034 World Cup, with the final decision expected on Dec.
 11, when over 200 FIFA member federations will meet online to vote.

 The group's call comes shortly after Saudi Arabia failed to secure a seat on the United Nations Human Rights Council earlier this week.
 The experts cited Saudi Arabia's history on freedom of speech, assembly, labor laws, and restrictions on women's rights as key concerns.